The Battle for ‘s-Hertogenbosch from the German perspective

 equipped with panzerfaust and medium Pak.
 Because the battle area was very

-favorable for usage of panzerfausts it can be accepted that the losses were
+favorable for usage of the panzerfausts it can be concluded that the losses were

 probably a lot higher though the division has no proof for this logical assumption

 seen the loyalty of these soldiers that kept to their assignment and posts and